elementary/screenshot/README.md

 ## Building, Testing, and Installation

 You'll need the following dependencies:
-* cmake
+* meson
 * libcanberra-dev
 * libgdk-pixbuf2.0-dev
 * libgranite-dev
 * valac

-It's recommended to create a clean build environment

-    mkdir build
-    cd build/

-Run `cmake` to configure the build environment and then `make` to build and run automated tests
+Run `meson` to configure the build environment and then `ninja` to build and run automated tests

-    cmake -DCMAKE_INSTALL_PREFIX=/usr ..
-    make
+    meson build --prefix=/usr
+    cd build
+    ninja

-To install, use `make install`, then execute with `io.elementary.screenshot-tool`
+To install, use `ninja install`, then execute with `io.elementary.screenshot-tool`

-    sudo make install
+    sudo ninja install
     io.elementary.screenshot-tool